willshersystems/ansible-sshd/README.md

 A list of dicts or just a dict for a Match section.

+* `sshd_config_file`

+The path where the openssh configuration produced by this role should be saved.
+This is useful mostly when generating configuration snippets to Include.

 ### Secondary role variables

 These variables are used by the role internals and can be used to override the